All Episodes

 All right.

-Well, I'm gonna throw in a little Apple pencil that'll allow you to make big time really good drawings on your iPad, too.
+Well, I'm going to throw in a little apple pencil that allows you to make big-time, really good drawings on your iPad, too.

 Okay.